 You must submit the self-certification form at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/SelfCertificationForm/NewForm.aspx

-The Department classifies assessed course work as either minor or major in this document.
-Late submission of assessed course work are subject to penalty stipulated in the College Policy on late course work.
-The only exception to the penalty is when acceptable mitigating circumstance prevents you from submitting the course work on time.
+All assessed coursework has a deadline for submission.
+Late submissions of assessed coursework are subject to penalties as stipulated in the College Policy on Late Coursework.
+The only exception to the penalty is when acceptable mitigating circumstances prevent you from submitting the coursework on time.
 Section 12 of the College's Policy and Procedure on Mitigating Circumstances covers extensions to assessment deadlines.

-You can submit online request for mitigation form (minor) at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/NewForm.aspx
+You can submit online request for mitigation at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/NewForm.aspx

 You may see all your (electronically) submitted form this year at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/allitems.aspx